XtremeTHN/Lift/README.md

 ~~Currently only flatpak is supported, cuz this program uses desktop portals to access the switch usb.<br>~~

 ### Flatpak
-Download the flatpak file in the releases or build it yourself with gnome, and then execute this:
+Download the flatpak file in the releases or build it yourself with gnome builder, and then execute this:
 ```
 flatpak install --user com.github.XtremeTHN.Lift.flatpak
 ```